 Long Covid

-People with neuroplastic symptoms often can relate to one or more of the following personal characteristics.
-These can change with treatment:
+People with neuroplastic symptoms often can relate to one or more of the following.
+These can

 • Low Self-Esteem